Dragonchain-Community/dragonchain-uvn-installer/README.md

     ```sudo ./install_dragonchain_uvn.sh```

 - When the installer loads, it should detect pre-existing Dragonchain nodes.
-Choose option [u] to upgrade all installed Dragonchains.
+Choose option [u] to upgrade all installed nodes.

 - To check the chart version number your Dragonchain nodes are running: